My Last Leg

 Peripheral artery disease is an under diagnosed epidemic in this country and its most severe form, critical limb ischemia, kills more people each year than many cancers.
 50% of these patients die within 5 years and 85% of these amputations can be avoided.
 This does not need to be the case.
 Awareness and a multi-disciplinary team approach can save these lives and limbs.

-Unhealthy local cuisines, cheap processed foods, and lifestyle choices are making diabetes and PAD more prevalent.
+Genetics and lifestyle are making diabetes and PAD more prevalent.
 Many diabetics develop peripheral arterial disease (PAD) and critical limb ischemia (CLI).
 Once blood flow can’t be restored to the leg or foot, amputation is often required.
 However, 60% percent of amputations are performed without patients receiving a proper screening or without understanding what treatment options currently exist.
-What kind of treatment a patient receives is largely based on who they are referred to and what socioeconomic population group they belong to.
+What kind of treatment a patient receives is largely based on who they are referred to and their socioeconomic demographic.

 For years PAD & CLI have been under appreciated.
 Traditionally, vascular surgeons treated this disease with bypass surgery or amputation.
-However, new minimally-invasive technologies have emerged such as balloons, stents, lasers, and atherectomies.
+However, new minimally-invasive technologies have emerged such as balloons, stents, lasers, and atherectomy.
 These technologies can now make the impossible, possible.
-However, there remains a shortage of qualified physicians to treat this exploding population.
+However, there remains a shortage of qualified physicians who are true experts in using these innovative tools.

 We can save lives and limbs, but why aren’t we?
 We can do better.
-A lack of awareness, in-fighting, reimbursement issues all contribute.
-Working together, we can solve this and patients should never have to accept an amputation as a frontline therapy.
+A lack of awareness, in-fighting, and financial pressures all contribute.
+Working together, we can solve this problem.
+Patients should never have to accept an amputation as a first frontline therapy.

 mylastleg.org